alisha-namakula/clinical-variant-tagger/README.md

 # clinical-variant-tagger
-An R pipeline to tag pathogenic TP53 missense mutations using biophysical amino acid properties.
+An R pipeline to tag pathogenic TP53 missense mutations using their biophysical amino acid properties.

 # 🧬 (TP53) Clinical Variant Pathogenicity Tagger Pipeline Using Biophysical Properties